upros/tls-pok/draft-friel-tls-eap-dpp.md

        bskey(TBD), (255)
      } ExtendedPskIdentityType;

-A bskey PSK is a varient of an external PSK which is derived from a static source, in this case a public key.
+A bskey PSK is a varient of an external PSK which, in this case, is derived from a public key.

 The PSKIdentity of a bskey extended PSK is encoded with a string derived from the DER-encoded ASN.1 subjectPublicKeyInfo representation of the bootstrapping public key.